singla-karan/Coursera_Capstone/README.md

 # IBM Capstone Project

 ## Project 1
-File : Applied Data Science Capstone 1\n
+File : Applied Data Science Capstone 1

-Description: \n
+Description:

 In this project, I am required to explore, segment, and cluster the neighborhoods in the city of Toronto based on the postalcode and borough information.

 For the Toronto neighborhood data, a Wikipedia page exists that has all the information I need to explore and cluster the neighborhoods in Toronto.
 I will be required to scrape the Wikipedia page and wrangle the data, clean it, and then read it into a pandas dataframe so that it is in a structured format like the New York dataset.